David Murray (poet): Courtier in London

-In Scotland, David's younger brother, John, Minister of Leith, was imprisoned in Edinburgh Castle in 1608 for a Presbyterian sermon, and banished to Nithsdale.
+In Scotland, David's younger brother, John Murray, Minister of Leith, was imprisoned in Edinburgh Castle in 1608 for a Presbyterian sermon, and banished to Nithsdale.
 In 1612, William Cecil, Lord Roos, wrote to David Murray that as a Puritan himself he had objected to the proposal for the Prince to marry the Catholic infanta Maria, daughter of Charles Emmanuel I, Duke of Savoy.
 Roos pointed out that if the marriage went ahead Murray would be in disfavour.
 A marriage with the Medici was also proposed.
 As part of these marriage negotiations Cosimo II de' Medici had sent to Prince Henry a gift of statuettes by Giambologna.
 Murray accompanied the Prince in the Long Gallery at Richmond when he received these gifts on 26 June 1612.

-While Prince Henry was in his final illness and delirious, according to the account of Charles Cornwallis, on 5 November 1612, the anniversary of the Gunpowder plot, it was noted that he called out, "David, David, David."
+While Prince Henry was in his final illness and delirious, according to the account of Charles Cornwallis, on 5 November 1612, the anniversary of the Gunpowder Plot, it was noted that he called out, "David, David, David."
 When Murray came to Prince's bedside he only said, "I would say somewhat, but I cannot utter it."
 Finally Henry asked Murray to burn some letters kept in a cabinet in his closet.
 At the Prince's funeral, Murray rode in the chariot that served as a hearse, at the Prince's feet as Master of his Wardrobe.

+David Murray helped Thomas Russell secure a patent to make brimstone and copperas before 1610.
+Murray subsequently invested in the copperas project with Russell before July 1610, but felt he was cheated or cozened by May 1617 when he asked for a re-grant.

 In the summer of 1615, David Murray received part payment of the sum of £10,022 fourteen shillings threepence halfpenny owed to him for his expenses as keeper of the Prince's wardrobe and privy purse.
+In 1617, he was owed a further £3,000.
+The Earl of Suffolk and Sir Arthur Ingram convinced him to settle for £2,000, keeping the balance.
+The transaction was brought up at Suffolk's trial for corruption.